homonovus/SliMenu/README.md

 REQUIREMENTS
 =======
  - gm_interstate
-  grab them from the releases tab
+ - grab the binaries from the releases tab

 Features
 =======